-GemStone/S 6.3 supports the ability to process and collate String data that includes extended Characters (that is, beyond the basic set of 256 Characters).
-This allows the various Character test, comparison, and conversion methods to work correctly across the full range of Characters that can be represented in one or two bytes.
+GemStone/S supports the ability to process and collate String data that includes extended Characters (that is, beyond the basic set of 256 Characters).
+This allows the various Character test, comparison, and conversion methods to work correctly across the range of Characters that can be represented in up to two bytes.
 You can control the contents of the character data tables that drive these methods, and can either use tables based on the Unicode Standard or design your own, based on your particular application requirements.

 If you do not require more than the basic 256 Character set, you do not need to do anything.
 By default, GemStone uses basic 256 Character set tables, which provide the best performance.
-Extended Character Set support provides the additional abilities without compromising performance for applications that do not need them.
+Support for Extended Character Set provides additional abilities, without compromising performance for applications that do not need them.